Alan Bradley (Coronation Street): 1986–1989

 In January 1986, Alan was tracked down by social services when Pat was killed in a road accident.
 He learned that Jenny, now fourteen, was living in Weatherfield with her foster mother, the local shopkeeper Rita Fairclough (Barbara Knox).
 The news prompted Alan to go to Weatherfield from Leeds and collect his daughter, but Jenny resented him for abandoning her.
 With Rita's help, Alan convinced Jenny to give him a chance.
 He got a transfer to Weatherfield and rented a flat near the street so that Jenny could live with him without changing school.

 Alan had been seeing a lot of Rita and he was attracted to her, up to the point where he regularly visits her at the latter's own shop – The Kabin.
 While she also developed feelings for him, Rita was shocked to learn that Alan exhibits a masculine and aggressive streak – as it often reminds him of her late husband Len (Peter Adamson).
-By the time their relationship had become passionate, Alan had doubts about his relationship with Rita and began two-timing on her with her friend Gloria Todd (Sue Jenkins) – who worked as a barmaid at the local public house, The Rovers Return Inn – after finding her a flat in his building.
+By the time their relationship had become passionate, Alan had doubts about his relationship with Rita and began two-timing on her with her friend Gloria Todd (Sue Jenkins) after finding her a flat in his building.
 Gloria was youthful and glamorous; a woman he could more easily take charge of than he could Rita.
-This escalated when Alan learned that the street's troublemaker, Terry Duckworth (Nigel Pivaro), was pestering Gloria.
+This escalated when Alan learned that the street's troublemaker, Terry Duckworth (Nigel Pivaro), was pestering Gloria at her workplace: the street's local public house called The Rovers Return Inn.
 He later confronted Terry and warned him to stay away from Gloria, but soon learned that Terry was causing trouble for Jenny as well.
-When Alan confronted him again in The Rovers to warn him off Jenny and then Terry called him a "demolition man", Alan lashed out at Terry and brutally attacked him before being kicked out by the pub's landlady – Bet Lynch (Julie Goodyear).
+When Alan confronted him again in The Rovers to warn him off Jenny and then Terry called him a "demolition man", Alan lashed out at Terry and brutally attacked him before being kicked out by the pub's landlady Bet Lynch (Julie Goodyear) shortly afterwards.
 Later on, Alan apologized to Gloria for losing his temper and explained that he previously had a two-year suspended sentence for assault – further claiming that its relation to his past is still hanging down on him.

 By then, Alan began to date both Gloria and Rita without either's knowledge – and eventually sleeps with Gloria.
 The women eventually realised that he was two-timing them.
 When Rita told Alan that she was aware of his two-timing behaviour, he admitted to sleeping with Gloria and was forced by Rita to choose which of the two he wishes to be with.
 He ended up choosing Rita after Gloria had already ended her relationship with Alan after confronting him about his affair.
 Alan and Rita managed to slowly rebuild their romance and put their rocky start behind them.